wetdog/scatter-sounds/README.md

 * [Urbansound8k fold1](https://wetdog.github.io/scatter-sounds/?dataset=fold1) 875 clips of 10 sound categories.
 * [Urbansound8k fold2](https://wetdog.github.io/scatter-sounds/?dataset=fold2) 888 clips of 10 sound categories.

+### Interactions

+* When you hoover over a point or spectrogram image, you'll hear the clip and the metadata will appear on the left side of the screen.
+* When you click the point you'll hear the clip on loop 4 times.
+* Selection will play a random clip from the selected ones.

 Note: You'll have to wait until the page loads the soundfile in order to hear the clips.

 ## Usage